JediNite/docker-ce-WDEX4100-binaries/README.md

 This repository hosts the binary files for running Docker CE on a WD EX4100 running OS5.
 There are also additional files that can be used to take an existing docker-ce commit and prepare it for compilation on a WD EX4100.

+The background for this procedure was worked out by GitHub user gabrielitos87 per discussions in https://github.com/WDCommunity/wdpksrc/issues/85.

 ## Installation